-Creamy Acorn Squash Soup Recipe
+Roasted Acorn Squash Soup Recipe

-Roasted acorn squash makes great soups and stews and tastes great added into salads, casseroles or tossed with pasta and brown butter - yum!
+Roasted acorn squash makes great soups and stews and tastes great added into salads, casseroles or tossed with pasta and brown butter—yum!
 Plus, they are low in calories and contain vitamin A, fiber, and potassium.

 - Baked Potato Casserole